-- Continue to develop and update policy and procedures for all aspects of each program. - Conduct mandated Value Engineering studies to meet federal guidelines. - Conduct Post-Construction Reviews in their prescribed cycle. - Conduct Constructability Reviews to improve quality of designs and enhance efficiency of work flow during the construction phase. - Collect data for the 3 program datasets to include in the Lessons Learned GIS geodatabase. - Provide technical assistance from the programs to identify, evaluate and prioritize needs for improvements and coordinate those recommendations within the Cabinet through the collection and analysis of data. - Ensure consistency and quality of design products delivered by the Cabinet. - Train in-house and consultant personnel on findings for the betterment of designs and design processes. - Oversee outsourced activities.
+- Continue to develop and update policy and procedures for all aspects of each program. - Conduct mandated Value Engineering studies to meet federal guidelines. - Conduct VE Mod 1 and overview training for KYTC staff and design consultants. - Conduct Post-Construction Reviews in their prescribed cycle. - Conduct Constructability Reviews to improve quality of designs and enhance efficiency of work flow during the construction phase. - Collect data for the 3 program datasets to include in the Lessons Learned GIS geodatabase. - Provide technical assistance from the programs to identify, evaluate and prioritize needs for improvements and coordinate those recommendations within the Cabinet through the collection and analysis of data. - Ensure consistency and quality of design products delivered by the Cabinet. - Train in-house and consultant personnel on findings for the betterment of designs and design processes. - Oversee outsourced activities.